 When the ice goes out and you can finally put your boat in the water and cast your rod into our 2,300 bodies of water you will understand why the Minocqua area is truly a fisherman’s paradise.
-Minocqua is a year round fishing destination but is especially popular during the spring time of year.
+Minocqua is a year-round fishing destination but is especially popular during the springtime of the year.

 Walleye fishing in Minocqua is special and productive throughout the year.
 Many fishermen come here every year for the Walleye opener, enjoying spectacular Walleye shore lunches and cooking them right where they are staying.

 In the month of May and the first week of June, there are many ideas, locations, methods, and presentations to try on the Minocqua area lakes.

 There could be several different Walleye locations in the same body of water where they can be caught.
 In another body of water there could only be one or two Walleye locations where they will be caught.
 Locations on a lake where early Walleye could be caught, for example, might be where a creek is entering the lake.